Memorandum of understanding: international joint ventures

 (d) [a satisfactory outcome of the consultation with the employees of the X Business and the Y Business;]

-(e) there not having occurred any material adverse change in the business, operations, assets, position (financial, trading or otherwise), profits [or prospects] of the X Business or the Y Business between the signing of this memorandum of understanding and closing;
+(e) there being no material adverse change in the business, operations, assets, position (financial, trading or otherwise), profits [or prospects] of the X Business or the Y Business between the signing of this memorandum of understanding and closing;

 (f) no legislation or regulation being proposed or passed that would prohibit or materially restrict the implementation of the definitive agreements or the participation in the Joint Venture of either party; and